mui/material-ui/docs/pages/blog/2021-q1-update.md

 #### Figma

-We have migrated all the components to leverage the [Figma variant](https://help.figma.com/hc/en-us/articles/360056440594-Create-and-use-variants) feature.
+We have migrated all the components to leverage the [Figma variants feature](https://help.figma.com/hc/en-us/articles/360056440594-Create-and-use-variants).
 We have also taken this as an opportunity to polish the components:

-- Improve usage of auto-layout
+- Improve the use of auto-layout
 - Fix theme design token usage
 - Add the Autocomplete component